Doctor weighs in on how safe it is to get kids back in school - Local News 8

 Marty noted that Nicklaus Children’s Hospital in Miami is at 116% occupancy for Covid-19 patients.

-The Covid-19 surge fueled by the rapid spread of the Delta variant of the coronavirus across the US is happening as millions of children are returning to schools, reigniting the conversation on mitigation measures that aim to lower virus transmission so students can safely be in the classroom.
+A surge in Covid-19 cases and hospitalizations, fueled by the rapid spread of the Delta coronavirus variant, is happening in the US as millions of children are returning to schools.
+It is reigniting conversations on measures to lower transmission so students can safely be in the classroom.

 But officials on the state and local levels have not streamlined their back-to-school mask wearing strategy, prompting local districts to create their own rules.

-In Texas, the Houston Independent School District will move to mandate masks upon students’ return on August 23, despite GOP Gov. Greg Abbott’s executive order prohibiting counties, public school districts, public health authorities and government officials from requiring mask wearing.
+In Texas, the Houston Independent School District’s superintendent said he would move to mandate masks upon students’ return on August 23, despite GOP Gov. Greg Abbott’s executive order prohibiting school districts and other local officials from requiring mask wearing.

-“I will propose a mask mandate,” HISD Superintendent Millard House said in a video posted on Twitter.
-“This mask mandate will be for our students, staff, and visitors at all of our schools, buses and facilities.”

-The mask mandate measure will become effective when the school board approves it next week, House said, adding that the move comes after local officials have raised Covid-19’s threat level to red.

-And as Covid-19 cases continue to climb in Florida, Republican Gov. Ron DeSantis issued an executive order last week, telling the state’s health and education departments to create rules preventing the implementation of local school mask mandates.
+And as Covid-19 cases climb in Florida, Republican Gov. Ron DeSantis issued an executive order last week, telling the state’s health and education departments to create rules preventing local school mask mandates.
+Two different lawsuits have since been filed against DeSantis over the executive order.

-His order was in response to “several Florida school boards considering or implementing mask mandates,” the governor’s office said, and is intended to “protect parents’ freedom to choose whether their children wear masks.”
-Eight attorneys have filed a lawsuit against DeSantis.

-On Friday, Orange County Public Schools in Florida issued a mask mandate for all students unless parents choose for their children to opt out, the district said in a news release.
-Employees, visitors, volunteers and parents are required to wear masks.
+On Friday, Florida’s Orange County Public Schools said it would require students to wear masks — except pupils whose parents opt them out with a signed note.
+Employees, visitors, volunteers and parents also will be required to wear masks, the district said.

+Hillsborough County Public Schools will “require face coverings” for the start of the school year but parents will be able to opt their children out of the requirement, according to a Saturday statement from Superintendent Addison Davis.

 Returning to schools safely is possible if mitigation efforts, including wearing masks, are implemented, said Dr. Rochelle Walensky, who heads the US Centers for Disease Control and Prevention.

-“The places that are having a problem, the places that are having disease that is transmitted in the schools, are the places that are not taking prevention strategies.
-The places that aren’t masking.
-The places where you see kids in the hospital, the places where you see footage of kids in the hospital, are all places that are not taking mitigation strategies to keep our children safe,” Walensky said Friday.
+“The places where you see kids in the hospital, the places where you see footage of kids in the hospital, are all places that are not taking mitigation strategies to keep our children safe,” Walensky said Friday.

-“If you’re masked and you’re doing all of the prevention mitigation strategies, (Covid-19) won’t be transmitted in the school.
-It will be contained,” Walensky added.

 The CDC recommends that everyone — students, teachers, staff and visitors — wear masks in schools.

-And while 50% of the total population is fully vaccinated, children under 12 are still not cleared to be inoculated, according to the CDC.
-In the meantime, health experts, including Hotez and Marty, say the mitigation efforts in schools should be implemented regardless of students’ vaccination status.
+And while the CDC says 50% of the total population is fully vaccinated, children under 12 are still not cleared to be inoculated.

-“Yes, mask mandates.
-I think we absolutely need vaccination mandates for our schools if we’re really gonna give kids our best,” Hotez said.

 Boosters for people with a weaker immune system could be on the horizon

-People who are immunocompromised could soon hear about a possible Covid-19 vaccine booster.
+People with compromised immune systems could soon hear about a plan to give them a booster shot.

-A decision from the US Food and Drug Administration on the booster shot could come before early September, a Biden administration official told CNN.
+A decision from the US Food and Drug Administration could come before early September, a Biden administration official told CNN.

 The Washington Post reported Friday that in the next week or two, FDA officials are expected to review data on additional vaccine doses for immunocompromised people from the CDC.
 If the data checks out, the FDA will amend the emergency use authorizations of at least two Covid-19 vaccines to allow the additional doses, The New York Times reported.